-CCR bits independently control 6x86 processor features.
+CCR bits independently control 6x86 microprocessor features.
 ARRs and RCRs together define regions of memory with specific attributes.
-DIRs are used for CPU detection as discussed earlier in Detecting an IBM 6x86 CPU.
+DIRs are used for CPU detection as discussed the chapter entitled Detecting an IBM 6x86 Microprocessor CPU.
 All bits in the configuration registers are initialized to zero following reset unless specified otherwise.
 The appropriate configuration register bit settings vary depending on system design.
-Recommendations for optimal settings for a typical PC environment are discussed in Recommended 6x86 Configuration Register Settings.
+Recommendations for optimal settings for a typical PC environment are discussed in the chapter Recommended 6x86 Configuration Register Settings.